-Dr. Brian Haag ‘74, Indiana Gov. Eric Holcomb ’90, Gwilym S. Jones ‘64 and Phil Mullins ’72 will be recognized during the Alumni Achievement Awards luncheon, Saturday, May 4, in the J. Graham Brown Campus Center.
+Dr. Brian Haag ‘74, Indiana Gov. Eric Holcomb ’90, Gwilym S. Jones ‘64 and Phil Mullins ’72 were recognized during the Alumni Achievement Awards luncheon, Saturday, May 4, in the J. Graham Brown Campus Center.
 The honors, presented annually since 1960, recognize Hanoverians who have enhanced the reputation of the College by making significant contributions to their community, state or nation through professional service, public service and/or civic activities.

 Haag is a distinguished renal and trauma specialist, educator and volunteer.
 His medical career has spanned more than 40 years.